-Here are some of the top Cincinnati schools offering training, including Certstaffix Training (68 courses), MAX Technical Training (64 courses), and ONLC Training Centers (62 courses).
+Here are some of the top Cincinnati schools offering training, including Certstaffix (68 courses), MAX Technical Training (64 courses), and Kable Academy (2 courses).

 Boot Camp Digital offers both online and live training in 30+ topics in the marketing industry.
 Boot Camp Digital also provides in-person digital marketing, social media workshops, and custom team training.
 Its featured program is its four-day intensive Digital Marketing Workshop which it hosts online and in Chicago, Miami, San Francisco, Cincinnati, and Washington, D.C.

 This 4-day digital marketing program is designed to give participants a comprehensive overview of digital marketing and various components of digital marketing.
 The course starts with an overview of digital marketing and then shifts towards web optimization and SEO.
 The course continues with email, digital advertising, social media, and other key platforms for effective marketing.
 Students receive a certification at the conclusion of the course, along with online learning access.

 Kable Academy is an Ohio-based school that has the goal of changing lives by preparing individuals for careers in tech.
 In particular, it offers bootcamps on web development and cybersecurity.

 This Cybersecurity bootcamp teaches students about IT Support, Network Support, and Security Support.
 This course also prepares students for certifications like CompTIA IT Fundamentals, A+, Network+, and Security+.

 Certstaffix offers live online classes and group training onsite for corporate entities all over the U.S. They provide courses in End-user/Desktop, IT Pro Skills, Online Marketing, Business Skills, and Programming/Development.